noopnik/quargo/README.md

 ##### Arguments

 - `worker(tasks, callback)` - An asynchronous function for processing an array of queued tasks, which must call its `callback(err)` argument when finished, with an optional `err` argument.
-- `capacity` - An optional integer for determining how many tasks should be processed per round; if omitted, the default is unlimited.
+- `capacity` - An integer for determining how many tasks should be processed per round.
 - `concurrency` - An optional integer for determining how many worker functions should be run in parallel; if omitted, the default is `1`.
 - `delay` - An optional integer for determining how long should the `quargo` wait to reach `capacity`; if omitted, the default is `0`.